milesj/boost/website/docs/common/project.md

 ---

 A `Project` class provides workspace and package metadata for a project.
-A project is denoted by a root `package.json` file and abides the NPM and Node.js module pattern.
+A project is denoted by a root `package.json` file and abides the npm and Node.js module pattern.
 To begin, import and instantiate the `Project` class with a path to the project's root.

 ```ts